3 steps VCs can take to better support their portfolio companies

 Down arrow

 Knowing how to use your network is important for investing, but it also helps you provide tremendous value to your portfolio companies.
-Mar Hershenson of Pear Ventures turned to Affinity to instantly surface 11,467 introduction paths to new prospects in sales, BD, and fundraising for Pear Summer 2017’s cohort.
-These introductions can help your portcos with both material and non-material contributions.
+Mar Hershenson of Pear Ventures used Affinity to instantly surface 11,467 introduction paths to new prospects in sales, business development, and fundraising for one of the firm’s cohorts.
+These introductions can help your portfolio companies with both material and non-material contributions.

-CB Insights noted that 18% of startups attributed part of their demise to a lack of basic services such as regulatory and legal support.
-Introducing your portfolio companies to new partners in various administrative areas can ease this process and set them up for success.
+Introducing your portfolio companies to new partners in administrative areas, like regulatory or legal support, can set them up for success.
 Andreessen Horowitz, for instance, provides startups in its network with a range of accounting and marketing services, while GV, the VC arm of Alphabet, aims to help startups with a wide range of services, including product design and marketing.

 {{guide-202404-2="/rt-components"}}

 Strategic expertise related to business planning and operational guidance is especially critical in the early stages of a startup.
 Unfortunately, many startups are not afforded this critical insight when it’s needed.
-Many startups spring from a great founder with a great idea who has little to know business acumen.
+Many startups spring from a great founder with a great idea who may lack business acumen.
 Supporting them in becoming a successful business can turn a small opportunity into your next major deal.

-According to CB Insights, 38% of founders said that the top reason why they failed was that they simply ran out of capital and failed to raise new capital.
-Your team is clearly invested in your portfolio company’s success, but you can’t deploy every dollar you have.
+While your team is invested in your portfolio company’s success, you can’t deploy every dollar you have.
 Through your connections, you can ensure that your portfolio companies receive coaching on the capital-raising process and that they have access to a strong network of potential investors.

 {{guide-202404-2="/rt-components"}}